-- Your instrument unless you are taking lessons where the instrument is present (Piano, Drumset, etc) If you are taking guitar lessons please bring your guitar if you can.
-We have guitars in studio for you to use if you don’t have one yet or forget yours at home.
+- Your instrument (unless you are taking lessons where the instrument is present, like piano or drums).
+If you are taking guitar lessons please bring your guitar if you can.
+We have guitars in the studio for you to use if you don’t have one yet or forget yours at home.

 In the beginning, you can learn how to play and practice using just sticks and a practice pad.
 Eventually, it would help your learning process if you are able to acquire or have access to some kind of acoustic, electric, or practice pad drum set up.
 Talk to your instructor for more details.

-If you need help picking the right items please talk to your instructor and he or she can further help you with this question.
+If you need help picking the right items please talk to your instructor and they can further help you with this question.
 We also rent guitars, keyboards, and drums.
 Please see the ‘Rentals’ tab for more info.

 We will help you pick an instructor that best fits the needs of the student.
 How you can help us to choose one for you is by including some info about the student in your trial lesson form or email to us the following info:

 - Musical Interests/ Styles

 - Other helpful information about the student

 We like for you to stay with one instructor for consecutive lessons but if you would eventually like to try out other instructors that is absolutely an option.
 All you need to do is let either the Music Lab location owner or your instructor know and we will have you transition to one of our other instructors and continue furthering your education and journey at Music Lab.